qsebring3930/cs2mulch/_pages/insertionsort.md

 face-up to the right of the right-most card in the collection.

 2. If the two face-up cards are **in order**, such that the number of the left face-up card is less than the number in the right face-up card, then **flip both face-up cards face-down**.
-Return to step 1 if the are cards left in the *pile*.
+If the are cards left in the *pile*, return to step 1, otherwise, you are done.

 3. However, if the two face-up cards are **out of order**, such that the number of the left face-up card is greater than the number in the right face-up card, then **swap** the two cards.

-    1. If there is a face-down card to the left of the two face-up cards, then flip this card face-up, flip the right face-up card face-down, and repeat Step 2.
+    1. If there is a face-down card to the left of the two face-up cards, then flip this card face-up, flip the right face-up card face-down, and repeat step 2.

     2. Otherwise, **flip both cards face-down**.
-      Return to step 1 if the are cards left in the *pile*.
+    If the are cards left in the *pile*, return to step 1, otherwise, you are done.

 When all the cards have been added to the *collection*, flip them all face-up.
 The cards should be in sorted order, with the smallest cards on the left and largest on the right.